Financial Decisions And Emotions

 It is important to address financial issues, such as increasing debt, as soon as they occur.
 Ignoring these issues can have a negative impact on your financial picture the longer you avoid addressing them instead of facing them head-on.

 Learn to move on

 One of the key issues people have is quitting when they’re ahead.
 When things are going well, it’s easy to keep pushing.
 Regrettably, this isn’t always the best strategy.
 The economy, the real estate market, the stock market, consumer demand — all these things experience ebbs and flows.
 Just because something is going good or bad doesn’t mean it will continue to do so forever.

 Anger leads to “I Deserve This”

 Anger can be a scary emotion.
-Many of us were taught that anger is bad.
+Many of us were told that anger is bad.
 And certainly, if it causes you to lash out or even turn violent, then your anger has become a genuine issue that requires professional assistance.
 For most of us, though, while anger is a normal response to something that upsets us, we tend to defuse our frustration or anger by treating ourselves with a reward.
-Anger (and disappointment) is one of the biggest fuels of a “I deserve this” mindset.
-When you find yourself saying (whether mentally or out loud), “I deserve this”, one should to ask themselves if they’re angry or upset instead.
-It’s okay to be angry or upset but buying yourself something is a short-term solution.
-Truly addressing your anger or frustration is the better answer.
+Anger (and disappointment) subconsciously trigger “I deserve this” mindset.
+Such person frequently tell himself “I deserve this”.
+When confronted with such a situation the person should in fact do some soul searching and assess could it be because he is angry or upset.
+The right way to address such a situation is to overcome the anger.
+Making oneself happy with a small purchase is just a one time or a short-term solution.

 Don’t let your emotions make decisions

-While emotions should not be ignored, and one should consider the idea of being guided through them for certain occasions, but remember that there might be some spells in life when the financial aspects won’t be aligned with emotional aspect.
+While emotions should not be ignored, and one should consider the idea of being guided through them for certain occasions but remember that there are going to be some spells in life when the financial aspects won’t be aligned with emotional aspect.